spencertipping/tau/README.md

 + [Γ](doc/Gamma.md): 〈γ〉
 + [φ](doc/phi.md): the language used to assemble γs and Γs

 These are compiler objects, meaning that they don't actually contain live resources.
-Instead, γ and Γ are functions that take φs as inputs and return φs as outputs, constructing native resources in the process.
+Instead, γ and Γ are functions that take Ξs as inputs and return Ξs as outputs, constructing native resources in the process.

 See [compiler structures](doc/compiler-structures.md) for a quick rundown of how these structures interact.